 The sequential and exception tests outlined in the NPPF and the Planning Practice Guidance are designed to ensure areas with little or no risk of flooding (from any source) are developed, in preference to areas at higher risk.
-The aims are to keep development outside medium and high flood risk areas (Flood Zones 2 and 3), and that within Flood Zone 1, development is situated away from areas at risk from all other sources of flooding.
+The aims are to keep development outside areas at medium and high risk of flooding from all sources (for example, Flood Zones 2 and 3 for fluvial flood risk).
 This includes ordinary watercourses, surface water, reservoirs, groundwater and sewer flooding.